inigodelportillo/ITU-Rpy/README.rst

 ITU-Rpy |GitHub license|
 ========================

-A python implementation of the ITU-P R.XXXX Recommendations to compute atmospheric attenuation in slant and horizontal paths.
+A python implementation of the ITU-P R Recommendations to compute atmospheric attenuation in slant and horizontal paths.

 The propagation loss on an Earth-space path and a horizontal-path,